Raymond Domenech: 2006 World Cup

 On 12 July 2004, Domenech was a surprise choice to succeed Jacques Santini after the country's disappointing exit from UEFA Euro 2004 by losing in the quarter-final match to the eventual tournament-upset winners Greece.
 He beat the two other shortlisted candidates, Jean Tigana and Laurent Blanc.

 France struggled in the qualifiers, even though the team was seeded in a group that included the relatively unheralded teams of Israel and Switzerland.
 Domenech persuaded Claude Makélélé, Lilian Thuram and Zidane, members of France's "golden generation", out of international retirement to aid the national team.
-It was paid off and they qualified for the finals.
+It paid off and they qualified for the finals.
 On the final day of fixtures, France qualified automatically with a 4–0 home win over Cyprus.

-Domenech fell out with Vikash Dhorasoo after he made a behind the scenes film Substitute.
+Domenech fell out with Vikash Dhorasoo after he made a behind the scenes film called Substitute.
 His decision to leave out Barcelona star Ludovic Giuly in favour of Franck Ribéry, and subsequent refusal to explain that decision, left many French players and fans mystified.
-Domenech's selection for France's World Cup squad was further criticised when he publicly announced that Fabien Barthez would start ahead of Olympique Lyonnais goalkeeper Grégory Coupet.
+Domenech's selection for France's World Cup squad was further criticised when he publicly announced that Fabien Barthez would start ahead of Lyon goalkeeper Grégory Coupet.
 This decision was met with derision in the French press and also led to Coupet walking out of the national squad before the tournament, although he later returned.
 Domenech also excluded Roma centre-back Philippe Mexès from his 2006 and 2008 squads, taking along the likes of Jean-Alain Boumsong in his place.

 France had a slow start in the World Cup, recording draws against Switzerland and South Korea before finally defeating Togo.
 France then knocked out Spain, Brazil, and Portugal.
 France lost the final to Italy in a penalty shoot-out following a 1–1 draw after extra time.
 Recalled golden generation veterans Zidane and Thuram earned spots on the All-Star Team, with Zidane being awarded the Golden Ball for the best player of the tournament despite receiving a red card in the final (the voting was done before Zidane received the red card).

 Euro 2008

 On 27 August 2007, Claude Makélélé's club manager, José Mourinho, stated that Domenech was treating Makélélé "like a slave," since Domenech had called him up for Euro 2008 qualifiers even though Makélélé had announced his retirement after the 2006 World Cup.
-Domenech responded, "As long as he can walk, he will play.
+Domenech responded: "As long as he can walk, he will play.
 I have the right to pick him."
 France ended up last in their UEFA Euro 2008 Group C and failed to advance in the tournament after losing to Italy 2–0.

 Domenech proposed on live television to his girlfriend Estelle Denis after France's elimination.
 He later admitted that this was unprofessional.